-The film is an unscripted, discontinuous dream-narrative with abrupt changes to character, locations, and plot details told from different perspectives.
-I worked with the actresses every morning on the story we wanted to tell that day and together we wrote the scenes.
-The actresses then wrote their own situations and dialogue.
-During the afternoon shoot, they would often improvise their confessions and fragmentary personal stories of love and cruelty, within the framework of the theater of classical antiquity.
+The film is an unscripted, discontinuous dream-narrative with abrupt changes to character, locations, and plot details told from the perspective of a writer.
+The filmmakers worked with the actresses every morning on the story they wanted to tell that day and together they wrote the scenes.
+The actresses then wrote some of their own situations and dialogue.
+During the afternoon shoot, they would often improvise their fragmentary personal stories of love and cruelty, within the framework of the theater of classical antiquity.

-Diamond Abou Abboud plays multiple characters, as Clytemnestra, the guilty sister, the jealous lover, and herself, to discover in this method that she is not only fashioning something that “plays well,” but also she uncovers herself as a person and as an actress, confronting psychological traumas inflicted on her by a Beiruti society that on the surface claims cosmopolitanism, but in fact is oppressive.
+Diamond Abou Abboud is the protagonist writing the 6 chapters the film is composed of.
+In addition to the role of the writer, she plays multiple other characters: Clytemnestra, the guilty sister, the jealous lover, and herself, to discover in this method that she is not only fashioning something that “plays well,” but also she uncovers herself as a person and as an actress, confronting psychological traumas inflicted on her by a Beiruti society that on the surface claims cosmopolitanism, but in fact is oppressive.
 As in Sophocles’ play, delayed recognition intensifies Abou Abboud’s knowledge of herself.
-All four other actresses: Manal Issa (Elektra), Flavia Bechara (Orestes), Lisa Debs (Aegisthus), and Reina Jabbour (chorus) undergo a similar recognition of autonomy in acting and acceptance of self.
+All four other actresses: Manal Issa (Elektra), Flavia Bechara (Orestes), Lisa Debs (Aegisthus), and Reina Jabbour (chorus) are various aspects of Diamond’s complex and rich character.

 The Piccadilly Theater opened in Beirut in 1966 as a major venue for concerts, plays, and musicals.
 In 1970, the owners installed the largest cinema screen in the Middle East at the time.
 Because the theater was close to my house, underground, and safe from bombs and snipers, my mother thought it was fine for me as an adolescent to spend my days there watching movies.
 It was there that I fell in love with movies for the first time.
 During the 1982 Israeli invasion, Yasser Arafat sought refuge there for the same reasons I did as a child.
 The Piccadilly, now forgotten and in ruins, has come to represent Beirut, which was once full of hope and brilliance but is now decaying.

-The Players: Diamond Abou Aboud, Flavia Bechara, Lisa Debs, Reina Jabbour, & Manal Issa
+The Cast: Diamond Abou Aboud, Flavia Juska Bechara, Lisa Debs, Reina Jabbour, Manal Issa

 Producers: Hisham Bizri & Mirna Shbaro